DLvalentine/spongecase/README.md

 Ruby string method to make your strings sArCaStIc :fire:

 This repo contains the gemspec and the spongecase.rb file.

-It is up on RubyGems.org too!
+## Installation
 `gem install spongecase` woot woot

+## Why?
 Whipped this bad boy up in 5 minutes.
 Maybe one day I'll make a cowsay clone with this.... or Spongebob Ipsum text

-For local use:
+## Build...?
+Local:

 1. cd into spongecase
 2. gem build spongecase.gemspec